olimorris/onedarkpro.nvim/README.md

 ### Helper functions

 #### Theme color tables
-To enable your plugins to match this theme, a helper function, `get_colors()`, has been included.
+To enable plugins to match this theme, a helper function, `get_colors()`, has been included.
 This returns a table of the theme's current colors.

 ```lua
 local colors = require("onedarkpro").get_colors("onelight")